finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 const Users = () => {
   const [ids, setIds] = useOurCoolStore(/* ... */); // basically if you don't want to store IDs at the global state you can simply use setState instead const data = useOurCoolStore(/* ... */);

-  const users = useMemo(() => ids.map((id) => data[id]), [data, ids]);
+  // we don't really need useMemo here, but that's just for simplicity const users = useMemo(() => ids.map((id) => data[id]), [data, ids]);

   useEffect(() => {